TEDxAuckland/tedx-auckland-site/src/_drafts/karl-sheridan-shares-the-secret-behind-the-experiment.md

 Earlier on I was afraid to show corporate clients my edgier work, but as soon as I started being myself and opening up this world they were into it.
 The big brands that I’m working with bring a bit of a cool factor back into their world as I’m getting musicians and artists working on their projects.

 My goal is to keep pushing brands to be leaders in trying different things out. **I’m really into an alternative, punk aesthetic and trying new things.
-That’s where we fit, and the brands that we’re currently working with aren’t afraid of this.** I also always want to be working with emerging artists as that’s where the most exciting stuff is coming from.
+That’s where we fit, and the brands that we’re currently working with aren’t afraid of this.** I also want to be working with emerging artists as that’s where the most exciting stuff is coming from.

 > #### How is the ‘The Experiment’ different from other music or art festivals around Auckland?